yellowcableRick/runner/README.md

 ## Goal of the project is to prevent long bash scripts.
 - Just create a subfolder in the runner directory.
 - Create either .sh or .php files with a numbered prefix in the name.
-- Let the file return 0 for a positive outcome, or 1 for a negative outcome.
+- Let the file return
+  - 0 for a positive outcome
+  - 1 for a warning outcome
+  - 2 or greater for a failed outcome
-- Any file that's neccesary but should not be executed must not contain a number in prefix.
+- Any file that's necessary but should not be executed must not contain a number in prefix.

 ## Common script parts (shared across all scripts)
 - The _prerequisites folder can be used to add additional script parts which should be run before any other foldered script.